tinacms/tina.io/content/guides/tina-cloud/existing-site/add-tinacms.md

 }
 ```

 Let's wrap our site with the Tina wrapper that we defined above.
-We'll add a conditional so that it's only loaded on `/admin` pages, and not on our production site.
+We'll add a conditional so that it's only loaded on `/admin` pages, and not on our production pages.

 **pages/\_app.js**